apocas/outkept/README.md

 * Each server has a SSH connection to it, inside this connection `Outkept` will use multiple channels in order to acquire it's sensor's data.

-* By default the majority of SSH daemons support 10 channels per connection, this does NOT mean that `Outkept` will only support 10 sensors for each server, instead `Outkept` multiplexes the available channels in each connection.
+* By default the majority of SSH daemons support 10 channels per connection, this does NOT mean that `Outkept` will only support 10 sensors for each server, instead the available channels are multiplexed.

 * If you set all your sensors in the millisecond range and your network's latency is high, your server will queue up since the channel pool will not be able to dispatch it in time.
 When this happens a queued alert is shown in the dashboard in the affected server.
 To avoid this adjust sensors accordingly or increase the channel limit in your SSH daemon.